elsa-workflows/elsa-core/README.md

 ### What about Orchard Workflows?

 Both [Orchard](http://docs.orchardproject.net/en/latest/Documentation/Workflows/) and [Orchard Core](https://orchardcore.readthedocs.io/en/dev/OrchardCore.Modules/OrchardCore.Workflows/) ship with a powerful workflows module, and both are awesome.
 In fact, Elsa Workflows is taken & adapted from Orchard Core's Workflows module.
-Elsa uses a similar model, but there are some technical differences:
+Elsa uses a similar model, but there are some differences:

 - Elsa Workflows is completely decoupled from web, whereas Orchard Core Workflows is coupled to not only the web, but also the Orchard Core Framework itself.
 - Elsa Workflows can execute in any .NET Core application without taking a dependency on any Orchard Core packages (not to be confused with Elsa Workflows Designer, which takes advantage of some Orchard Core packages).
 - Elsa Workflows separates activity models from activity execution logic.

-I am a huge fan of Orchard Core, and its Workflows module is one of its biggest gems.
+I am a big fan of Orchard Core, and its Workflows module is in my opinion one of its biggest gems.
 In fact, the Elsa Workflows web-based designer depends on Orchard Core Framework packages because Orchard Core is that useful!
 An important roadmap item is to provide an Orchard Core module called `OrchardCore.ElsaWorkfows`, which uses Elsa's engine and web-based designer within the context of an Orchard Core application and provides Orchard Core-specific activities such as content-related triggers and actions.

 As mentioned earlier: this is one of the main reasons that Elsa exists: to enable workflows in any .NET application.
 Orchard Core included.